GridAPPS-D Development Resources¶

 CIM is built on universally understood power grid concepts which means that the UML should be generally applicable, When the needs go beyond the general purpose solution it is possible to extend CIM for application specific purposes.
 When extending CIM to be compliant, the extentions comply with the rules and organization of the existing model.
 Otherwise an uncompliant application risks losing the advantage of using the standard, particularly for information exchanges.

 Techniques for extending the CIM will not be discussed here, however the IEC TC 57 61970 part 301 document and the CIM Model Manager Guide (being released Spring 2020 by the TC57 CIM Model Managers) provides excellent guidance on best practices when extending the CIM.

 In the IEC TC 57 13, 14, and 16 Working Groups the CIM Model Managers are relied upon for any updates to the UML.
 Before a release occurs the JCleanCim tool (http://tanjakostic.org/jcleancim/index.html) is used to validate UML package, class, and associations against agreed upon rules for well-formed UML.
 The JCleanCim tool generates a log report citing any non-compliance items along with other products.
 It is basically like a software debug tool for CIM UML.
 For extensions the JCimClean tool can be used to review GridAPPS-D extensions and flag any problematic areas.
 In addition the JCimClean tool original log report for CIM100 can be compared against the GridAPPS-D CIMv100.

-This section is expected to evolve in the spring/summer of 2019 with the advancement of CIM Model Manager tools that were previously only accessible to the model managers or based on advancements of validation techniques in the profile development communities.
+This section is expected to evolve in 2020 with the advancement of CIM Model Manager tools that were previously only accessible to the model managers or based on advancements of validation techniques in the profile development communities.